Chi-Trust/Recovery-Funds-Dashboard/README.md

 ## Contacts

 This project is a collaboration between [The Chicago Community Trust](https://www.cct.org/) and the [Urban Institute](https://www.urban.org/).
-It is supported by a grant from the Kresge Foundation through the [Shared Prosperity Partnership](http://www.sharedprosperitypartnership.org/).
+Initial support for the dashboard came from the Kresge Foundation through the [Shared Prosperity Partnership](http://www.sharedprosperitypartnership.org/).
+Ongoing support for this dashboard comes from the Chicago Community Trust.

 For more information about the dashboard, please contact [Aimee Ramirez](mailto:aramirez@cct.org) (The Chicago Community Trust) and [Karolina Ramos](mailto:kramos@urban.org) (Urban Institute).